Looking Closely at the Growth Curve for Switch Inc. (SWCH)

 SWCH’s Market Performance

-SWCH stocks went up by 3.59% for the week, with a monthly drop of -9.41% and a quarterly performance of -15.27%, while its annual performance rate touched -0.19%.
-The volatility ratio for the week stands at 3.57% while the volatility levels for the past 30 days are set at 2.98% for Switch Inc..
-The simple moving average for the period of the last 20 days is -3.15% for SWCH stocks with a simple moving average of -5.33% for the last 200 days.
+SWCH stocks went down by -1.81% for the week, with a monthly drop of -11.06% and a quarterly performance of -18.41%, while its annual performance rate touched -5.35%.
+The volatility ratio for the week stands at 3.36% while the volatility levels for the past 30 days are set at 3.14% for Switch Inc..
+The simple moving average for the period of the last 20 days is -4.32% for SWCH stocks with a simple moving average of -7.73% for the last 200 days.

 Analysts’ Opinion of SWCH